67hz/vim-lldb/README.md

 ### @TODOs

-* create format for config file to define debug pane layout
+* Create format for config file to define debug pane layout
-    * can currently set with lldb_default_panes but no layouts available yet
+    * ~~set with lldb_default_panes but no layouts available yet~~ (not yet implemented)

     ```vim
       let g:lldb_default_panes=['breakpoints', 'locals']
     ```

-* fix bug with deleted panes/buffers.
-Need to check before appending.
+* Fix bug with deleted panes/buffers.
-* add more customization options
-* move style settings to separate data structure(s) and centralize
+* More theming options: centralized in separate data structure(s)
   * customizable panes
   * dis view: customize number of instructions to disassemble
-* shorter commands can be ambiguous, e.g. Lb 89
+* Shorter commands can be ambiguous, e.g. Lb 89
-* fix arg separations for variadics, e.g. Lbreakpoint 83
+* Fix arg separations for variadics, e.g. Lbreakpoint 83
-* check for vim/lldb python versions match before importing lldb
+* Check for vim/lldb python versions match before importing lldb.
+  * currently, a SEG fault will occur if LLDB is found on the system, but the PYthon version doesn't match what Vim was compiled against
-* Look into term-debug and potential feature parity with gdb
+* reach feature-parity with gdb and term-debug